tacooyaki/a14_portfolio_website/README.md

 # Running this React App for Docker

-This project includes a Create React App and Storybook for accessing and using components.
-Additionally, it includes pre-commit checks using Husky.
+This project includes a Create React App to display a portfolio website.

 ## Prerequisites